University Reporting Protocols: Child Abuse, Sexual Assault, and Child Pornography

 - School counselor

-6. Sexual Assault: Actual, attempted, or threatened sexual contact with another person without that person's consent.
+6. Sexual Assault: Actual, attempted, or threatened sexual contact with another person without that person’s consent or any sexual contact with a person under the age of sixteen (16).

 IV.
 Reporting Protocols